$\mu$Ed API: Towards a Shared API for Education Microservices: Related Work

 \subsection{Microservices}

 Microservices are a general pattern that favors more granular, specialist services \cite{lewis2014definition, Dragoni2017}.
 A focus on granular tasks can lower barriers to entry, diversify sources of innovation, and lead to an ecosystem of services that enrich the offerings available and enhance their scale of deployment \cite{fullan2014rich,reigeluth2013reinventing,Otto2022,network2019scaling}.

-With higher-resourced institutions more likely to develop such services \cite{Buckingham2023}, granular services also promote more equitable access to technology in education \cite{Gottschalk2023}.
+With higher-resourced institutions more likely to develop such services \cite{Buckingham2023}, microservices promote more equitable access to technology in education \cite{Gottschalk2023}.
 The microservice pattern can also address lock-in \cite{Pangrazio02012023} and help with transparency and accountability challenges \cite{Holmes2022, Klimova2023, FU2024100306}.
-The recent increase in automation of pedagogical judgments, as opposed to deterministic administrative decisions \cite{Selwyn2023}, especially using generative AI (GenAI) \cite{Zhang2024}, increases the importance of decentralized microservices.
+The recent increase in automation of pedagogical judgments, as opposed to deterministic administrative decisions \cite{Selwyn2023}, especially using generative AI \cite{Zhang2024}, increases the importance of decentralized microservices.

 In the absence of an existing standard for microservices in education, and with the desire to interoperably employ each others' services, four institutions represented in this paper collaborated to develop a new API standard.